NextGenCMB/delensalot/docs/source/usage/quickstart.rst

 Run D.lensalot
 --------------------

-You can run D.lensalot in two different ways, via a terminal (e.g. to run an analysis), or 'interactively', e.g. in a notebook (to check the results).
+You can run :code:`D.lensalot` in two different ways, via a terminal (e.g. to run an analysis), or 'interactively', e.g. in a notebook (to view results or the analysis parameters).

 Terminal Mode
 ++++++++++++++++

-To run a configutation file `<path-to-config>`, type in your favourite :code:`bash`,
+To run a configutation file `<path/to/config.py>`, type in your favourite :code:`bash`,

 .. code-block:: bash

-    python3 run.py -p <path-to-config>
+    python3 run.py -p <path/to/config.py>

-:code:`<path-to-config>` is a relative path, pointing to a config file in :code:`lenscarf/lerepi/config/`.
+:code:`<path/to/config.py>` is a relative path, pointing to a config file in :code:`dlensalot/lerepi/config/`.

-For example,
+For example, when inside :code:`D.lensalot`'s root folder,

 .. code-block:: bash

     python3 run.py -p examples/cmbs4_fullsky.py

 runs the example configuration file :code:`cmbs4_fullsky.py`.
-You may want to open the configuration file to look at its settings, as these are the ones you want to make yourself comfortable with if running D.lensalot.
+You may want to open the configuration file to look at its settings, as these are the ones you want to make yourself comfortable with if running :code:`D.lensalot`.

-:code:`cmbs4_fullsky.py` runs QE and MAP lensing reconstruction on a CMB-S4 like configuration on the full sky, i.e. no masking, and generates map delensed power spectra.
-The simulation data used is generated upon runtime, via :code:`data/sims.py`.
-This is the entry point for the data you want to run D.lensalot on.
-It also calculates the QE and MAP mean-fields along the way.
-Temporary and final results are stored in the :code:`$temp` directory.

-If you already have an analysis located at `$path`, with config file `conf.py`, you may resume this analysis with,
+Executing above command copies the configuration file into the :code:`$temp` folder.
+In case the analysis has stopped and you'd like to resume where you left off, simply run your analysis from inside the :code:`$temp` folder with the resume (:code:`-r`) parameter,

 .. code-block:: bash

-    python3 run.py -r $path/conf.py
+    python3 run.py -r $temp/cmbs4_fullsky.py

-This is in particular handy if your run didn't finish, or you would like an additional job to be executed for this analysis.

 If you'd like to know the status of the analysis done with :code:`$path/conf.py`, run,

 .. code-block:: bash

-    python3 run.py -s $path/conf.py
+    python3 run.py -s $temp/cmbs4_fullsky.py

+This prints the number of calculated files (Wiener-filtered maps, lensing potentials, ..), per iteration, and for all simulation indices.

+:code:`cmbs4_fullsky.py` runs QE and MAP lensing reconstruction on a CMB-S4 like configuration on the full sky, i.e. no masking, and generates map delensed power spectra.
+The simulation data is generated upon runtime, via :code:`data/sims.py`, and calculates the QE and MAP mean-fields along the way.
+Temporary and final results are stored in the :code:`$temp` directory, and we recommend using the 'interactive mode' for accessing them.

 Interactive Mode
 ++++++++++++++++++++

-D.lensalot supports interactive mode, providing direct access to all objects and parameters and step by step execution.
+:code:`D.lensalot` supports interactive mode, providing direct access to all objects and parameters and step by step execution.
 Check out this `interactive`_ notebook for guidance.

 .. _interactive: https://github.com/NextGenCMB/D.lensalot/blob/main/notebooks/interactive.ipynb

-As a minimal working example, run a new analysis with the :code:`map_delensing` job set to :code:`True` as follows,
+As a minimal working example, start a new analysis for :code:`examples/cmbs4_fullsky.py` with the parameter :code:`job_id=map_delensing`,

 .. code-block:: python

-    from lenscarf.run import run
+    from dlensalot.run import run
-    my_mapdelensing_job = run(config=<path-to-your-config-file>, job_id='map_delensing').job
+    my_mapdelensing_job = run(config='examples/cmbs4_fullsky.py', job_id='map_delensing').job

 :code:`my_mapdelensing_job` contains the D.lensalot model, and all functionalities of the :code:`map_delensing` Job,